peru in a flash! ::::

 Día 1 y 2:

-Our trip to Peru for the kids’ week-long winter break abounds!
+Our trip to Peru for the kids’ week-long winter break in February abounds!
 I’ll write 3-4 posts to cover the trip.
 Summary: I don’t recommend doing high altitude Peru in a week.
 Too fast.

 Every direct flight out of Atlanta to Lima is a red-eye.
 And every flight back is the same.
 This began our trip to Peru a couple weeks ago, with a feeble attempt to sleep on the six-hour flight.
 What made our arrival into Peru even harder was first the arrival into Lima, a two-hour hotel nap at the El Tambo 2 hotel before heading back to the airport, then an early morning flight to Cusco.